oronymzy/tips/docs/glossry.md

 [^runningtotaldef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Running_total).
 [^accumulatordef-note1]: This definition is based on [an answer on Stack Overflow by Alberto Moriconi](https://stackoverflow.com/questions/12983063/what-is-the-difference-between-a-counter-and-an-accumulator/12983603#12983603) and on information from page 257 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
 [^aritydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/arity), except for the removal of the words “[arguments](https://en.wiktionary.org/wiki/argument)” and “[operation](https://en.wiktionary.org/wiki/operation)”, which do not seem to apply in a computer science context.
+[^arraydef-note1]: This definition is based on information from [Wikipedia's definition of an array in the context of computer science](https://en.wikipedia.org/wiki/Array#Computer_science).
 [^assignmentconstructdef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Assignment_(computer_science)).
 [^assignmentoperatordef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Assignment_operator_(C++)).
 [^associativitydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/associativity).